JKC-Codes/jkc-codes.github.io/site/Markup/posts/Creating Drafts In Eleventy.md

 Pages can be hidden on demand by combining `permalink` and `eleventyExcludeFromCollections` but what we really want is for them to only be hidden in live production sites so we can continue to test locally.
 Computed data lets us do that.

-## Computed Data
+### Computed Data
-[Computed data](https://www.11ty.dev/docs/data-computed/) allows us to modify front matter values dynamically based on passed in data from the page, front matter or elsewhere.
-Front matter is usually static but with computed data we can check whether the `permalink` and `eleventyExcludeFromCollections` keys need to be toggled based on whether we are working locally or building our site for production.
+[Computed data](https://www.11ty.dev/docs/data-computed/) allows modification of front matter values dynamically based on passed in data from the page, front matter or elsewhere.
+Front matter is usually static but with computed data we can check whether the `permalink` and `eleventyExcludeFromCollections` keys need to be toggled based on whether we're working locally or building our site for production.

-## Environment Variables
+### Environment Variables
 Environment variables aren't an Eleventy specific feature so I won't be covering them in any detail but in short they provide a global variable which we can toggle depending on where your code is running.

 We will be using the [dotenv NPM package](https://www.npmjs.com/package/dotenv) because it provides a consistent and easy set up across operating systems.